 Shonibare’s ‘The American Library” reflects the significant contributions that people who have come to the United States have made to the culture and life of their adopted land and asks us to consider the issue of global migration and where would we be as a society without the rich gifts of our immigrant populations.
 By also including the names of those who have spoken out against immigration, equality or diversity, Shonibare instigates and stimulates debate around those issues.

-There is a web component of the work, accessible on iPads in the exhibition.
+There was a web component of the work, accessible on iPads in the exhibition.
 A list of all the names on the books with information about their country of origin (all are first and second generation) and their field; video documentation culled from the news and other sources about immigration, refugees, diversity and other timely reports; and a section where visitors can share their own stories of their immigration journey.